Learn About The Law

 Current as of January 01, 2025 | Updated by Findlaw Staff

-1. May state whether the purposes for which the district was formed substantially have been achieved;
+1. State whether the purposes for which the district was formed substantially have been achieved;

-2. May state that all obligations theretofore incurred by the district have been fully paid;
+2. State that all obligations theretofore incurred by the district have been fully paid; and

 B. Upon receipt of such a petition, each board shall use the standards and procedures described in subsections B and C of § 15.2-4603, mutatis mutandis; however, all interested persons who either reside on or who own real property within the boundaries of the district shall have the right to appear and show cause why the district should not be abolished.